 - Bhuno (saute) the tomatoes stirring often, till the oil starts separating from the mixture.
 The tomatoes should become pulpy, soft and oil should release from the masala mixture.

 - Now add the red chili powder.
 Stir and mix well.

 - Stir and mix the chopped baingan very well with the onion-tomato masala mixture.

 - Season with salt.
 Stirring often saute for some 4 to 5 minutes more.

-- Finally stir in the coriander leaves with the baingan bharta or garnish it with them.
-Serve Baingan Bharta with phulkas, rotis or chapatis.
+- Finally stir in the coriander leaves or garnish it with them.
+Serve baingan bharta with phulkas, rotis or chapatis.
 It goes well even with bread, toasted or grilled bread and plain rice or jeera rice.

 - Dhungar method is optional.